rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

 ## Finalizing Configuration for Deployment

-One of the pain points with deploying a single page app like this that exists outside of the SharePoint app model, is that you normally would need to `npm run build` the CRA project, then _manually_ upload the build folder to <**YourProjectFolder**> on the SharePoint site .
+A pain point in deploying a single-page app like this, that exists outside of the SharePoint app model, is that you normally would need to `npm run build` the CRA project, then _manually_ upload the build folder to <**YourProjectFolder**> on the SharePoint site .
 This was a bit of a nuisance, so I looked at writing a script to upload the build folder for us.

 You can see the result `upload.js` <ins><a target="_blank" href="https://github.com/rylew2/sharepoint-cra-starter/blob/master/deploytools/upload.js">as a full script in my repo here</a></ins> .
 The upload code performs the following two steps: